yavol/apps-by-agents/CONTRIBUTING.md

    - Push your branch to GitHub
    - Create a PR to merge to the main branch
    - Write the PR description in your own voice
-   - Ensure your PR passes all status checks
+   - Ensure your PR passes the branch name validation check
    - Add a clear description of your application and how you built it
    - Respond to reviewer comments as needed